WGUNDERWOOD/motifcluster/README.md

 [performance](https://github.com/WGUNDERWOOD/motifcluster/tree/main/performance)
-directory contains scripts and plots relating to timing the construction of motif adjacency matrices, in both R and Python.
+directory contains scripts and plots relating to timing the construction of motif adjacency matrices, in R, Python and Julia.

 ## Sticker